 To do this requires a structured approach.
-First, a set of principles will help to raise the status of green infrastructure across the whole Framework area; for each of these principles we have developed strategic priorities.
-Priority geographic areas have also been identified where targeted investment in green infrastructure is needed.
+First, a set of principles will help to raise the status of green infrastructure across the whole Framework area.
+For each of these principles we have developed strategic priorities.
+In addition, priority geographic areas have also been identified where targeted investment in green infrastructure is needed.
 These are spatial priorities (Green Infrastructure Investment Areas).